ALEX

 9:20.
 Faster than a Sunday jog but not what I was after.
 The honest truth is the preparation was not right for race day.
 Running 70km that week, plus a full leg session and hill sprints the day before, meant the legs had nothing left to give.

-Lessons: a proper 20-minute warm-up is non-negotiable, even for fun races.
-Do a course reconnaissance beforehand, even just a quick look.
+No excuses.
+I put myself in that position.
+Lessons are clear.
+Proper 20-minute warm-up is non-negotiable.
+Course reconnaissance matters.
 And respect the taper, even for a 2.9km leg.
-A short race still deserves short preparation.
+A short race still deserves proper preparation.
 Fun day out with the Namban crew regardless.

 Race Description